nodejs/node/doc/api/errors.md

 <a id="ERR_INSPECTOR_NOT_CONNECTED"></a>
 ### ERR_INSPECTOR_NOT_CONNECTED

-When using the `inspector` module, the `ERR_INSPECTOR_NOT_CONNECTED` error code is used when an attempt is made to use the inspector before it is connected.
+While using the `inspector` module, an attempt was made to use the inspector before it was connected.

 <a id="ERR_INVALID_ARG_TYPE"></a>
 ### ERR_INVALID_ARG_TYPE